Rashid Johnson: Early life

 Johnson was raised in the Wicker Park neighborhood of Chicago, Illinois and Evanston, Illinois, a suburb.
 A photography major, he earned a 2000 Bachelor of Fine Arts from Columbia College Chicago and a 2005 Master of Fine Arts from the School of the Art Institute of Chicago.
 While at the School of the Art Institute of Chicago, one of his mentors was Gregg Bordowitz.

 Johnson followed a generation of black artists who focused on the "black experience" and grew up in a generation that was influenced by hip hop and Black Entertainment Television.
 Because of his generation's high exposure to black culture within pop culture, his contemporary audiences have a greater understanding of the "black experience," which has enabled him to achieve a deeper race and identity interaction.

-His work has been exhibited at the Art Institute of Chicago; the Whitney Museum of American Art, New York; the Metropolitan Museum of Art, New York; the Detroit Institute of Arts; the Walker Art Center, Minneapolis; the Corcoran Museum of Art, Washington, DC; the Institute of Contemporary Photography, New York; the Brooklyn Museum of Art, New York; and the Museum of Contemporary Art, Chicago.
+His work has been exhibited at the Art Institute of Chicago; the Whitney Museum of American Art, New York; the Metropolitan Museum of Art, New York; the Detroit Institute of Arts; the Walker Art Center, Minneapolis; the Corcoran Museum of Art, Washington, DC; the Institute of Contemporary Photography, New York; the Brooklyn Museum of Art, New York; the Rubell Museum, Miami, FL; and the Museum of Contemporary Art, Chicago.

 Career

 Early career

 As a college junior, he opened his first show at the Schneider Gallery.
 By 2000, he had earned a reputation for his unique photo-printing process and political content.
 The Freestyle exhibition at the Studio Museum in 2001 is credited with launching Johnson's career.
 The curator of the show, Thelma Golden, is credited with coining the term "post-black art" in relation to that exhibit, although some suggest the term is attributable to the 1995 book The End of Blackness by Debra Dickerson, who is a favorite of Johnson's.
 The term post-black now refers to art in which race and racism are prominent, but where the importance of the interaction of the two is diminished.

 Johnson's most controversial exhibition was entitled Chickenbones and Watermelon Seeds: The African American Experience as Abstract Art.
 The subject matter was a series of stereotypical African-American food culture items such as watermelon seeds, black-eyed peas, chicken bones, and cotton seeds placed directly onto photographic paper and exposed to light using an iron-reactive process.

 In 2002, he exhibited at the Sunrise Museum in Charleston, West Virginia.
 The exhibit, entitled Manumission Papers, was named for the papers that freed slaves were required to keep to prove their freedom.
 The exhibition was described as being as much a cultural commentary as an imagery display, and it related to the previous "Chickenbones" exhibit.
 He geometrically arranged abstractions of feet, hands, and elbows in shapes such as cubes, church windows and ships.
-This was a considered as study in racial identity because the body parts were not identifiable.
+This was considered as a study in racial identity because the body parts were not identifiable.
 Also in 2002, presenting his photographic work using chicken bones, Johnson exhibited at the Museum of Contemporary Art, Chicago, as part of the UBS 12 x 12: New Artists, New Work series.